Grantmaking: A Guide to High-Impact Careers

 Good grantmakers are often generalists, crossing the divide between the intellectual skills required to evaluate ideas, projects and plans, and the interpersonal skills required for such a relationship-focused role.

 At the same time, there are several interpersonal skills that play a large role in grantmaking.
 The first is having a good intuition for identifying promising projects and funding partners that are likely to achieve their goals (even if they end up pivoting from their current plans).
-The ability to work well with partners and persuade others is also critical, as grantmakers often need to support the grantees they fund, or convince their managers in the foundation in their view.
-Finally, networking is an important part of this role – you should be interested in socializing, going to conferences, getting to know many people and organizations.
+The ability to work well with partners and persuade others is also critical, as grantmakers often need to support the grantees they fund, or convince their managers in the foundation of their view.
+Finally, networking is an important part of this role; you should be interested in socializing, attending conferences, and building relationships with various people and organizations.

 Though grantmakers are often generalists in terms of abilities, most organizations will prefer grantmakers that are specialized in terms of experience in the relevant cause area the foundation focuses on.
 A deep understanding of the domain you want to work in is a major advantage, including working in or even founding multiple organizations in the space.